‘Bad Moms’ Star Kristen Bell Hilariously Talks About Breastfeeding Husband Dax Shepard

 “Oh, they’ve walked in on us having sex.”

 The ABad Moms Christmas star went on to explain that after being caught having sex, she and Dax tried their best to play it cool.
-Apparently, the couple didn’t have time to panic and just nonchalantly asked their daughters what they need.
+Apparently, the couple didn’t have time to panic and just nonchalantly asked their daughters what they needed.

 Momsplaining With Kristen Bell airs every Friday on Ellen’s YouTube channel and app.